Kizz Daniel: 2023–2024: Maverick, "Too Busy to Be Bae", "Twe Twe" and TZA

+On 11 March 2024, Kizz Daniel released his second extended play, TZA, as a follow-up to Maverick.
+Supported by the singles "Too Busy to Be Bae" and "Twe Twe", the EP was released through Flyboy I.N.C and Empire Distribution and was created to mark his 10th anniversary in the Nigerian music industry.
+Its title, meaning "thanks a lot", expresses appreciation to his fans.
+TZA includes four tracks and blends Afrobeats, pop, jùjú, and Nupe influences.
+To promote the project, Kizz Daniel embarked on a European tour.
+The EP received mixed reception from critics, who noted its familiar sound but questioning its depth and cohesion.

 Personal life

 On 1 May 2021, he welcomed a set of triplets with his girlfriend, whose identity he keeps private.
 Kizz later revealed how he lost one of his triplets, just four days after birth as he acquired a two-bedroom penthouse each for his other children.